danchoi/poddb_client/README.markdown

 will return all the podcasts in the Poddb database with the word "music" in the title or podcast description.

 Press `ENTER` on a podcast to see its episodes.
-See **Navigate and download podcast episodes** below for instruction on how to view and download episodes.
+See below for instructions on how to view and download episodes.

 ## Add podcasts to the database